ampproject/amphtml/contributing/getting-started-e2e.md

   An alternative to installing `yarn` is to invoke each Yarn command in this guide with `npx yarn` during local development.
 This will automatically use the current stable version of `yarn`.

 * Closure Compiler is automatically installed by Yarn, but it requires Java 8 which you need to install separately.
 AMP's version of Closure Compiler won't run with newer versions of Java.
 Download an installer for Mac, Linux or Windows [here](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html).
-  * Note: If you have several versions of Java installed, make sure to be using Java 8 by updating the environment variable in your bash profile:
+  * Note: If you have multiple versions of Java installed, make sure you are using Java 8 by adding this to `~/.bashrc`:

   ```
   export JAVA_HOME=`/usr/libexec/java_home -v 1.8